malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 		representation shown above.
 I will change this once a better way to represent a qubit is implemented.

-		Right now it pretty much just changing the truthtable.outputs vector by mapping a 1 on a given row to a different row as follows:
+		Right now it just changes the truthtable.outputs vector by mapping a 1 on a given row to a different row as follows:

 	            'Circ_Input' 'Circ_Output'       'Circ_Input' 'Citc_Output'